JagadeeswarP/caps_indicator/README.md

 start "" pythonw "C:\path\to\caps_indicator.py"

 Then, add that folder path to the Windows Environment Variables.
 (Select System Variables --> path --> select and create a new path then-->  paste the path  of caps_indicator.py )

+Note: To stop it, Go to task manager search for python.exe or python and END TASK.
 After saving and close all the windows, open CMD and type:    caps Press Caps Lock — you will see a silent pop‑up at the top of your screen.